 What happens when creativity is used to bridge generational gaps?

-The following two projects (Tom & Dom + The Monster Project) are excellent examples of the drawings of artistic children in the hands of creative and skilled adults.
+The following two projects (Tom & Dom + The Monster Project) are excellent examples of the drawings of artistic children in creative and skilled adults’ hands.

 What we have here are two very different projects which both serve to highlight multigenerational skillsets.